TRIGEMINAL NEURALGIA

 4. Alternative Therapies

-Some patients may benefit from acupuncture, biofeedback, or physical therapy to help manage pain and improve facial muscle control.
+Adjunctive therapies such as acupuncture, biofeedback, and physical therapy may help reduce pain triggers and improve facial muscle control.

 Living with Trigeminal Neuralgia